 Push-Back Cart System – If your inventory flow and volume are best served by something more than a single-deep configuration but not necessarily a deep-lane set-up, then push-back cart might be a good option.
 AGVs are available to interface with the carts as simply as they would with other static and dynamic pallet storage systems.
 Typically cart lanes are 2-5 pallets deep.

 Drive-In/Drive-Thru Pallet Rack – For high-volume inventory with the same or limited SKUs a high-density system like drive-in can be very valuable for organized efficient storage while minimizing the racking system footprint.
 The system can be designed with a single AGV access or set up as a drive-thru system with separate load and pick entry points for the AGVs.

-If AGV integration sounds like something you’d at least like to explore, give the Apex Warehouse Systems team a call.
+If Integrating AGV equipment sounds like something you’d like to explore, give the Apex team a call.
 We’ve designed and installed simple to complex operations for all different warehousing climates and inventory, and we share your common goal of increasing efficiencies and reducing operating costs.
 Let us put our expertise to work for you!